 You’ll find a bunch of reviews and comparisons on Scottish shed companies on our blog based on our shed knowledge.

 There you have it Sheddie.
-To make sure you get the right shed for your purpose and you’re getting the right building for what you are spending, there’s going to be a bit of research involved.
 These are the basic factors to help you along the way:

 - Type of timber